Mate Božić: Biography

 Mate Božić was born in Split where he attended Classical Gymnasium before graduating from the University of Split's Faculty of Humanities with a degree in history and philosophy.
-During his undergraduate studies he was one of the founders of the student historical society "Toma Arhiđakon" (as a part of the Department of History at the Faculty of Humanities and Social Sciences of Split University) and is engaged as its current liquidator, student history journal "Pleter" and theological-philosophical journal "Odraz".
-He is member of the Croatian Heraldic and Vexillological Association, Croatian Philosophical Society, as well as the coordinator of "Regnum Croatorum" (archeological tourism) project, "Škola heraldike" (Klis) and "Mala škola filozofije" (Solin).
+During his studies he was one of the founders of the student historical society "Toma Arhiđakon" (as a part of the Department of History at the Faculty of Humanities and Social Sciences of Split University) and is engaged as its current liquidator, student history journal "Pleter" and theological-philosophical journal "Odraz" (2005).
+He is member of the Croatian Heraldic and Vexillological Association, Croatian Philosophical Society, collaborator of the Croatian Heritage Foundation (CHF) – Split branch, as well as the coordinator of "Regnum Croatorum" (archeological tourism) project, "Škola heraldike" (Klis) and "Mala škola filozofije" (Solin).

 Being a reputable expert on Croatian heraldry Božić's principal scientific focus is the study of Croatian heraldic theory and practice, as well as historical-philosophical subjects of the Croatian early Middle Ages.
 Serving as a herald of the Historical unit Kliški uskoci ("Uskoks of Klis") he additionally contributed to the foundation of the historical early medieval reenactment group "Praetoriani Croatorum".
 He shares and popularizes his findings through "GottschTalk" blog postings and as a columnist through a series of essays published by Split, Kaštela and Solin web portals, where he lives and works.